MicrosoftDocs/SupportArticles-docs/support/windows-client/group-policy/group-membership-changes-not-updating-over-some-vpn-connections.md

 In response to the Covid-19 pandemic, an increasing number of users now work, learn, and socialize from home.
 They connect to the workplace by using VPN connections.
 These VPN users report that when they are added to or removed from security groups, the changes might not take effect as expected.
 They report symptoms such as the following:

 - Changes to network resource access don't take effect.
-- Group Policy policies that target specific security groups don't apply correctly.
+- Group Policy Objects (GPOs) that target specific security groups don't apply correctly.
 - Folder Redirection policy isn't applied correctly.
 - Applocker rules that target specific security groups don't work.
 - Logon scripts that create mapped drives, including user home folder or GPP drive maps, don't work.